ehamberg/erlcron/README.md

 with fastforwarding through tests.
 See erlcron.erl for more documentation.

-The synax of a job description is quite different from crontab.
+The syntax of a job description is quite different from crontab.
 It is (in this author's opinion) easier to read and is much more in keeping with the Erlang tradition.
 It is not quite as expressive as cron but this can be compensated for by adding multiple jobs.